joshdail/uptime-monitor/readme.md

 Currently, there is no front end built for this application.
 All code here is server side.

+## Running the app

+Currently, a compiled version of the app is not available.
+The entry point for the app is the app.js file.

 ## Configuration

 ### Database